-Consistent with 45 CFR 46 (and 21 CFR 56 for IND studies), all sites must obtain institutional review board (IRB)/ethics committee (EC) approval of IMPAACT study protocols.
+Consistent with 45 US Code of Federal Regulations (CFR) 46 (and 21 CFR 56 for IND studies), all sites must obtain institutional review board (IRB)/ethics committee (EC) approval of IMPAACT study protocols.
 Approval must also be obtained from other regulatory and/or approving entities as described in the DAIDS Protocol Registration Manual.
-Sites located in the US rely upon approval by a single IRB (sIRB) for cooperative research.
-The sIRB reviews and approves each participating site's informed consent and assent forms; additional review may occur if required by the local IRB per their agreement with the sIRB.
+Sites located in the US rely upon approval by a single IRB

+(sIRB) for cooperative research.
+The sIRB reviews and approves each participating site's informed consent and assent forms; additional review may occur if required by the local IRB per their agreement with the sIRB; refer to Section 8 for further information on the sIRB.
 Each site should complete study-specific submissions to IRBs/ECs and other regulatory entities as soon as possible following distribution of the final study protocol and protocol amendments, if applicable.
 The site IoR is responsible for ensuring that all applicable review and approval requirements are met and adequately documented.
 It is recommended that sites request that IRB/EC and other regulatory entity approval letters reference the following:

-- DAIDS Study ID and IMPAACT protocol number

-- Full protocol title

-- Protocol version number and date

-- Version number and date of approved informed consent forms - Risk/benefit category if research involves children or adolescents (this is required per the DAIDS Protocol Registration Manual) - Effective date of approval - Signature of the chair of the review body or designee - Title of the person signing for the review body
+- DAIDS Study ID and IMPAACT protocol number - Full protocol title - Protocol version number and date - Version number and date of approved informed consent forms (and assent forms, if applicable) - Risk/benefit category if research involves children or adolescents (this is required per the DAIDS Protocol Registration Manual) - Effective date of approval - Signature of the chair of the review body or designee - Title of the person signing for the review body